vmware/powershell-module-for-vmware-cloud-foundation-password-management/README.md

 ## Overview

-`VMware.CloudFoundation.PasswordManagement` is a PowerShell module that has been written to support the ability to report and configure the password policy settings across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] instance.
+`VMware.CloudFoundation.PasswordManagement` is a PowerShell module that has been written to support the ability to report and configure the password policy settings across your [VMware Cloud Foundation][docs-vmware-cloud-foundation] instance.

 With these cmdlets, you can perform the following actions on a VMware Cloud Foundation instance or a specific workload domain.